gatech-genemark/GeneMark-EP-ProtHint-exp/README.md

     cd full_run_example
     ../bin/gmes/gmes_petap.pl --seq ../Drosophila_melanogaster/data/genome.fasta.masked \
         --EP --dbep ../Drosophila_melanogaster/data/family_excluded.fa --verbose --cores=16

+Follow the instructions in `Drosophila_melanogaster/data` folder to prepare genome and protein data.

 If the matching version of GeneMark-EP+ was used, the result should match the result stored in `full_run_example/expected_genemark.gtf`.
 You can verify the match with: